Prevention & Wellness

 The CORE survey comes from the CORE Institute, the largest Alcohol and Drug (AOD) database about college student's drinking and drug use in the country.
 The CORE survey was established in 1989 and implemented at FGCU in 2001.
 Questions on this survey measure alcohol and drug usage attitudes, related events and perceptions of students.
 The CORE survey has been administered electronically to a random sample of student each year it has been in use at FGCU.
 Over 2,000 colleges and universities use the CORE survey.

 All data is given to us by FGCU students.
-Computing Services provides CAPS (Counseling & Psychological Services) with a random sample of about 50% of the students population's email addresses.
-After they get the list of email addresses, CAPS sends out the surveys to students electronically.
+Business Technology Services (BTS) provides Prevention & Wellness with a random sample of about 50% of the student population's email addresses.
+After we receive this list, we send out the surveys to students electronically.

-CAPS administers the survey in even years (i.e. 2008, 2010, etc).
+FGCU typically administers the survey in even years (i.e. 2012, 2016, etc.).
 The number of respondents vary per year, but the goal is for a 10% return rate.
-Our sample can adequately represent the university student body as research suggests that a random 5% sample is sufficient to measure a population.
+However, research suggests that a random 5% sample is sufficient to measure a population.

 The CORE survey is national survey used by over 2,000 colleges and universities.